Lawyer Alleges Fox News Is Under Federal Investigation Related To Sexual Harassment

 The Fox News Channel is under investigation by federal prosecutors for acts related to covering up widespread sexual harassment that ultimately cost former Fox News chairman Roger Ailes his job, according to a lawyer currently suing the network.

-The lawyer, Judd Burstein, made the claim during a New York State courthouse hearing for a suit brought by suspended Fox News host Andrea Tantaros against Ailes, the network and several current senior executives.
+The lawyer, Judd Burstein, made the claim during a New York state courthouse hearing for a suit brought by suspended Fox News host Andrea Tantaros against Ailes, the network and several current senior executives.

 Among them is Fox News co-president Bill Shine, whom she accuses of trying to shut down complaints that Ailes had harassed her.
 Shine, Fox News and parent company 21st Century Fox have rejected all her charges, previously labeling her an opportunist.